Ascot Vale

 Ascot Vale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Ascot Vale's population was approximately 16,145 as of August 2025.
-This figure reflects a growth of 954 people since the 2021 Census, which reported a population of 15,191.
-The increase is inferred from ABS data showing an estimated resident population of 16,154 in June 2024 and the validation of 221 new addresses since the Census date.
-This results in a population density ratio of 4,204 persons per square kilometer, placing Ascot Vale within the top 10% of locations assessed by AreaSearch.
-The area's 6.3% growth rate from census to August 2025 is close to the national average of 8.6%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 70.8% of overall population gains during recent periods, driving primary growth in Ascot Vale.
+Ascot Vale's population, as of November 2025, is approximately 16,252 people.
+This figure represents an increase of 1,061 individuals since the 2021 Census, which recorded a population of 15,191.
+The change is inferred from the estimated resident population of 16,154 in June 2024 and an additional 266 validated new addresses since the Census date.
+This results in a population density ratio of 4,232 persons per square kilometer, placing Ascot Vale within the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 7.0% since the census is competitive, being only 1.9 percentage points below the national average of 8.9%.
+Overseas migration contributed approximately 70.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to calculate population growth at the SA2 level.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these trends, Ascot Vale is projected to have an above median population growth, increasing by approximately 2,500 persons by 2041, representing a total gain of 15.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to demographic trends, Ascot Vale is projected to have above median population growth nationally, with an expected increase of 2,500 persons by 2041 based on the latest population numbers, representing a total gain of 14.8% over the 17 years.

 Frequently Asked Questions - Population